ioccc-src/winner/bugs.md

 problem with macOS.
 It appears that Apple does not allow certain combinations of memory protections with the arm64 processor.

-[Cody Boone Ferguson](authors.html#Cody_Boone_Ferguson) tried some of the workarounds but at this time he could not get it to work.
-He offers some earlier debugging sessions below as well as a resource from the author as well as some resources on Apple's website should anyone wish to take a crack at it.
-He might address it later but a starting point might be in [richards.alt.c](%%REPO_URL%%/2011/richards/richards.alt.c).
+Some of the workarounds have been tried but at this time it did not seem to work.
+Some earlier debugging sessions are below as well as a resource from the author as well as some resources on Apple's website should anyone wish to take a crack at it.
+A starting point might be in [richards.alt.c](%%REPO_URL%%/2011/richards/richards.alt.c).